raghavwahi/react-todo-app/README.md

 # react-todo-app

 A todo application built using react.
-Basic styling applied
+Basic styling is applied.